tshepang/blog/content/2009-review.md

 The best __visual effects artefact__ is the battle suit of [District 9], followed by the killer bikes of _Terminator Salvation_.

-The __best male performance__ is that of Christoph Waltz as Nazi officer in [Inglourious Basterds].
+The __best performance__ is that of Christoph Waltz as Nazi officer in [Inglourious Basterds].
 He plays a very fearsome Nazi officer that is so damn easy to hate.